 NOTE: PLEASE PAY EXTRA SPECIAL ATTENTION TO THE ROUTE INSTRUCTIONS UPON LEAVING ALFRISTON, MILE 91.
 THE COURSE TRAVERSES THE BRIDLEWAY THROUGH JEVINGTON AS OPPOSED TO THE COASTAL PATH ACROSS SEVEN SISTERS - IF YOU MISS THIS TURN YOU WILL GO BADLY OFF COURSE AND END UP RUNNING A VERY SIGNIFICANT ADDITIONAL DISTANCE.

 Mile 0: The Start is at Matterley Bowl.
-There will be a 3.7 mile loop around the estate before runners join the South Downs Way.
+There will be a loop around the estate before runners join the South Downs Way.
 That section will be extensively marked and is not included on the race GPX as it is on private land.

 Mile 52: At mile 52 runners will take the alternative South Downs Way route through Washington Village as opposed to the shorter more direct route straight over the A24.
 This is because the road is extremely fast and dangerous and our aid station at that point is in the village and will be missed on the direct route.
 If you miss this deviation and do not check in at Washington you will be DQ'd from the race.
 The alternative SDW route bears left at Barns Farm Hill exactly 1 mile before the A24 crossing.
 On taking this more minor branch of the SDW, you will be brought out onto a road which becomes a tarmac bridge over the A24.
 The route is well signed with waymarkers.
 Once you are over the bridge you will come in to the village and pass the church on your left.
 You will need to make a left hand turn into the next road - School Lane and the village hall aid station is at the bottom of this road.
 Once you have been timed in at the aid station, you make your way back up School Lane the way you came in.
 At the top of the road turn left and you will reach a major T Junction within 150 metres.
 You will be able to see a finger post on the opposite side of the road at this point, turn right at the junction and then turn left into a field following the way marker once again.
 Following the path up through a field and some woodland brings you out on the chalk path headed east up a steep climb, from just above the Washington SDW Car Park.